-Say you commit a fix to a trunk (ex.: future 9x), and you want to merge that commit to the stable branch (ex.: 8x).
+Say you commit a fix to SVN trunk (ex.: future 21.x), and you want to merge that commit to a stable branch (ex.: 18.x).

-Since this merge is from a later version (9x) to a older version, it is called a "backport".
+Since this merge is from a later version (21.x) to an older version, it is called a "backport".
 You can also backport someone else's fix

 svn merge -c 38634 ^/trunk

-On Windows, the last argument may need quoting with double quotes ("^/branches/17.x")
+On Windows, the last argument may need quoting with double quotes ("^/branches/19.x")

 - Test your commit.
 Be very careful to avoid regressions (This is the stable branch!)